Yes, America's Anchorman is away today and this is your official EIB anchor baby.

 And it's incredibly difficult.

-Uh when a real man, when a manly man ices a cake, it's a hell of a mess.
+When a real man, when a manly man ices a cake, it's a hell of a mess.

-You know, you have to have the number of goes, you have to have that like little paper bag you're icing the name on the cake.
+You know, you have to have the number of goes, you have to have that like little paper bag, you're icing the name on the cake.

 This guy went to the trouble.

-And uh that's what's that's what's fascinating about this.
+And that's what's fascinating about this.

-Common law says you are an individual, and your rights derive from the fact that you're an individual before the law.
+Common law says you are an individual and your rights derive from the fact that you're an individual before the law.

-And it doesn't matter whether you're a gay individual or a transgendered individual or a black individual or a Muslim individual, under common law, in the common law tradition, your rights derive as an individual before the law.
+And it doesn't matter whether you're a gay individual or a transgendered individual or a black individual or a Muslim individual under common law, in the common law tradition, your rights derive as an individual before the law.

-So if you live in a reasonably nice place and you shop at Whole Foods, if you're a gay pastor, for example, which would be a contradiction in terms uh in uh at many points in human history.
+So if you live in a reasonably nice place and you shop at Whole Foods, if you're a gay pastor, for example, which would be a contradiction in terms At many points in human history, if you're a gay pastor and you've got a gay church and you shop at Whole Foods and you have a pretty nice life,

-Uh if you're a gay pastor and you've got a gay church and you shop at Whole Foods and you have a pretty nice life, and yet the whole uh mode of society today is that identity groups politics is so overpowering that the haters, you'll you'll you're you need someone to hate you, and the haters aren't hating you enough.
+and yet the whole mode of society today is that identity groups politics is so overpowering that the haters, you need someone to hate you, and the haters aren't hating you enough.

 Think of that guy.

-And this is the sickness about identity group politics, uh, and for which the left is almost entirely to blame uh in that it asks people not to define themselves as Americans, not to define themselves as citizens,
+And this is the sickness about identity group politics, and for which the left is almost entirely to blame in that it asks people not to define themselves as Americans, not to define themselves as citizens,

-And when you do that, you end up with the insanity of this this deranged lunatic whom the Washington Post is apologizing for.
+And when you do that, you end up with the insanity of this deranged lunatic whom the Washington Post is apologizing for.

-You twitter the Washington Post, you incompetent journalist.
+You twitter, the Washington Post, you incompetent journalist.

 He didn't turn to anything.